feldroy/pad/README.md

 uv tool idios
 ```

 Currently idios is untested with any other installation method.
-If it works for your installation method, let me know and I'll update this page.
+If it works for your installation method, let me know and I'll add it to this section.

 ## Usage